giantswarm/docs/src/content/reference/web-interface/app-catalog.md

 ### Viewing all App Catalogs

 Our web interface lets you browse the App Catalogs installed on your Control Plane.
 Click on "Apps" in the navigation menu.
-This link will only be visible if your Control Plane has at least one App Catalog installed on it.
+The "Apps" link will only be visible if your Control Plane has at least one App Catalog installed on it.

-The screenshot below shows this page when only the "Helm Stable" and "Giant Swarm Incubator" catalogs have been installed:
+The screenshot below shows what the "Apps" page looks like with two app catalogs
+installed:

 ![app-catalogs](../app-catalogs.png)

 ### Installing an App

 Click on the catalog you'd like to install from.
-Catalogs have different SLA levels and guarantees, only apps in the Managed catalog will be monitored and managed by us.
+Only apps in the Managed catalog will be monitored and managed by us.

 ![apps](../apps.png)